safetyAI/ChatSafetyAI/README.md

 - added suggestions of follow-up questions in default mode
 - fixed scroll down
 - added link to changelog (this page)
-- reduced user budget of free version to account for the additional cost of GPT-4
+- reduced user budget and max nb of threads in single session to account for the additional cost of GPT-4